apache/spark-website/security.md

 Versions Affected:

-- Spark versions from 1.3.0, running standalone master with REST API enabled, or running Mesos master with cluster mode enabled
+- Spark versions from 1.3.0, running standalone master with REST API enabled, or running Mesos master with cluster mode enabled; suggested mitigations resolved the issue as of Spark 2.4.0.

 Description: